Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Quasi-static case

-In the case when condition \eqref{nodownup} is not satisfied one needs to impose boundary condition for the fluid part of the longitudinal boundary (it is not a problem again to add surface loads on the elastic part).
-Different boundary conditions and appropriate equations in the weak formulation for the Stokes problem are discussed in \cite{Murat}.
-It is not possible to impose non-homogeneous Dirichlet boundary condition for fluid on the longitudinal boundary.
-The reason for that is in order to obtain the limit equations one uses the special scaling which has the consequence that $\vect{u}_f$ is of order $h^2$.
-Here $\vect{u}_f$ is not the position of the fluid (the position is given by $\vect{u}=\hat{\vect{u}}+\vect{u}^f)$ and the position of the fluid is scaled differently (of order one in the third component).
-Thus one can only impose artificial Dirichlet boundary condition on the longitudinal boundary of the form:
+In cases where condition \eqref{nodownup} is not met, it becomes necessary to enforce boundary conditions for the fluid component at the upper and lower boundary.
+While incorporating surface loads on the elastic component presents no issue, specifying boundary conditions for the fluid poses a challenge.

+In \cite{Murat}, various boundary conditions and their corresponding equations in the weak formulation for the Stokes problem are discussed.
+It's important to note that non-homogeneous Dirichlet boundary conditions cannot be directly imposed on the upper and lower boundary for the fluid.
+This limitation arises due to the necessity of employing a special scaling that we used to derive the limiting equations.

+Under this scaling, it follows that $\vect{u}_f$ is of the order of $h^2$.
+Here, $\vect{u}_f$ doesn't represent the actual position of the fluid (which is given by $\vect{u}=\widehat{\vect{u}}+\vect{u}^f$), and the scaling of the fluid's position consequently differs (being of order one in the third component).
+Consequently, the imposition of non-homogeneous Dirichlet boundary conditions on the upper and lower boundary is not possible.

+As an alternative, one can only apply artificial Dirichlet boundary conditions on these boundaries, taking the form:

-As a consequence of the derivation \eqref{conv2may11} one would obtain the additional term of the form $\int_{\omega} \left( \vect{g}(\cdot,1/2)\cdot \varphi(\cdot,1/2)- g_3(\cdot,-1/2)\cdot \varphi(\cdot,-1/2) \right)\, d\hat{x}. $ on the right hand side of \eqref{diferformpen0*may11}.
-Again Section \ref{analysis} covers the existence result for this part.
-The other boundary conditions discussed in \cite{Murat} include again part of the fluid velocity (i.e. position) of the fluid and pressure where one faces the similar problem as in the case of Dirichlet boundary condition.
-However if these conditions are imposed on $\vect{u}_f$ one can also deal with the following condition:
+As a consequence of the derivation \eqref{conv2may11} we would obtain the additional term of the form on the right hand side of \eqref{diferformpen0*may11}.
+Section \ref{analysis} also includes the existence and uniqueness result for this case.
+However, due to the real Dirichlet condition for velocity being $\vect{u}=\widehat{\vect{u}}+\vect{u}_f$, where $\widehat{\vect u}$ denotes the extension from the solid part, and considering that prescribing deformation for the solid part at the upper and lower boundaries isn't feasible (thus surface loads are applied), this scenario necessitates a thorough analysis concerning the solution's existence and\emph{ a priori }estimates for the microscopic solution.

+Additionally, the other boundary conditions discussed in \cite{Murat} involve aspects of the fluid velocity (i.e. position) and pressure, encountering a similar issue as with the Dirichlet boundary condition.
+Nonetheless, if these conditions are imposed on $\vect{u}_f$, it becomes feasible to address the subsequent condition: